-Hydrophobic soil can also lead to water pooling and beading on the surface.
+Hydrophobic or water repellent soil can also lead to water pooling and beading on the surface.
 This not only can create muddy puddles, but moisture sitting on the soil surface can promote diseases.
-For example, Pythium blight can develop in lawns and plants growing in gardens can suffer from root and collar rot diseases.
+For example, Pythium Blight can develop in lawns, and plants growing in gardens can suffer from root and collar rot diseases.

 Poor seedling establishment can also occur, as it is difficult for the soil or potting mix around seeds to remain moist enough for successful germination or tiny seedlings find it challenging to break through the dry soil surface.

 Soil becomes hydrophobic when waxy organic compounds coat the soil particles.
 If you have ever tried to pour water onto wax or mix oil and water, you will know that water simply runs off – this is exactly what is happening to your soil or potting mix.
 This waxy residue may originate from the fungi activity or arise from the decomposition of organic plant matter, especially from leaves that are waxy, contained resin, aromatic oils or fatty acids – all these components repel water.